MhozaifaA/Meteors.OperationResult/README.md

 This lib belongs to the **Meteors**,
-Meteorites helps you write less and clean code with the power of design patterns and full support for the most popular programming for perpetual project
+Meteorites helps you write less and clean code with the power of design patterns and full support for the most popular programming for perpetual projects

 All you need in your project is to use meteorites, Simplicity is one in all,